 The percentage of our Year 6 cohort that could swim competently, confidently and proficiently over a distance of at least 25 metres – 68%.

 If a school’s swimming data is below national expectation, they choose to use the Primary PE and sport premium to provide additional top-up sessions for those pupils that did not meet National Curriculum requirements after the completion of core lessons.
-Additional top-up lessons were provided to pupils in Year 6.
+Additional top-up lessons were provided to pupils in Year 6 in 2023/24.

 Our Physical Education Twitter (X) Feed